-Before I started treatment, I got a computerized tomography (CT) scan of my throat to locate my tumour precisely.
-They began by injecting a radioactive dye that would be preferentially absorbed by the tumour.
+Before I started treatment, I got a computerized tomography (CT) scan of my throat to precisely locate my tumour.
+They began by injecting a radioactive dye that the tumour would preferentially absorb.
 This made the tumour stand out in the CT image.
 The purpose of getting a precise image is to allow the radiation team to accurately target the beam at the tumour and minimize the exposure of healthy tissue to radiation.

 Why in the world would they do this?
 I wear the mask during each radiation session.
 It keeps my head in exactly the same position throughout each session.
 If I moved my head, the precise targeting of the radiation beam would be for nought.
-I’d have less radiation exposure to my tumour and more exposure to healthy tissue.
+The beam would hit my tumour less and my healthy tissue. more

-I will be getting 35 radiation sessions, on a Monday through Friday schedule.
-The idea is to limit the radiation dose at any given session while letting the tumour killing exposure accumulate slowly.
-Of course, this means that the side effects accumulate too.
+I will be getting 35 radiation sessions on a Monday through Friday schedule.
+The idea is to limit the radiation dose at any given session while letting the tumour-killing exposure accumulate slowly.
+But, of course, this means that the side effects accumulate too.
 So far, I have had ten sessions.